nylesb/go-game-ai/README.md

 ========== Project goals ==========

 The goals of this project were very open.
 Given that I know how difficult AI search strategies become for Go, I was entirely unsure what I could accomplish.
-At the very least implementing a playable version of Go where a potential AI could access the information it needed to was an important goal from the start.
-It didn't help that at the beginning of the project I had never actually played a single game of Go before.
+At the very least implementing a playable version of Go where an AI could access the information it needed to determine moves (even if bad ones) was the base goal.
+Unfortunately I didn't have specifics in mind besides that, since until deciding on writing an AI for Go I had never learned how to play the game.

 So my first goal was to learn how to actually play Go.
 Developing an AI would be pretty tough without a base understanding of the game.
 I also wanted to do some research into AI techniques for Go and to try to see how I could apply the things which we worked on in class to a practical problem.
+Lastly, I was hoping that I could get into looking at optimization of my code to improve the run time of my searches.

 ========== Project results / reflection ==========